 When you think of workplace injuries, the first thing that comes to mind may be…

 Nobody wants to be injured at work.
 When most people think of work injuries, they think of visible and obvious traumatic injuries that happen in an instant.
 However, there are other injuries that happen over longer periods of time.
 These are called repetitive stress injuries (RSIs), and they can be detrimental to a person’s ability to earn a living and enjoy their daily lives.
-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation attorneys want to take a look at whether or not baristas who work in coffee houses are more likely to develop repetitive stress injuries at their job.
+At Koszdin, Fields & Sherry, our Los Angeles workers compensation attorneys want to take a look at whether or not baristas who work in coffee houses are more likely to develop repetitive stress injuries at their job.

 According to data from the US Bureau of Labor Statistics (BLS), we know that there were approximately 2.8 million non-fatal workplace injuries or illnesses during the latest reporting year.
 That number has remained relatively steady over the last few years, but it does not give us a clear picture of what kinds of injuries occur.

 Repetitive stress injuries are also frequently called “repetitive motion injuries” or “cumulative motion injuries.”
 These injuries have often been associated with office workers, with the most common type of RSI being carpal tunnel syndrome.

 However, studies have shown that those who work in popular coffee houses like Starbucks are at a higher risk of developing repetitive stress injuries.
 In a recent article that surveyed 475 coffee workers, it was discovered that 47% of survey takers had experienced upper body repetitive stress injuries that they attributed to their workplace.